shineshadow/Global-News-Intelligence-Platform/docs/MASTER_TECHNICAL_SPECIFICATION.md

 - Other Items

 #### Story
-A collection of documents describing essentially the same underlying event or development regardless of source, type or language.
+A collection of documents describing essentially the same underlying news or development regardless of source, type or language.

 #### Event
 The real-world occurrence represented by one or more evolving stories.